 Riva connections to Exchange supports two Exchange "Impersonation Methods":

-- "Impersonation" — is a simpler means of authentication for EWS connections.
+- "Impersonation" — a simpler means of authentication for EWS connections.
 Impersonation access rights are granted by an administrator and cannot be removed or denied by a target user.
 The one limitation with "Impersonation" is that it does not support the WebDAV API that Riva uses for EWS connections to Exchange 2007.
 Although "Impersonation" is available for Exchange 2007 connections, it is not recommended:

-- Exchange 2010 and 2013 EWS — recommended
+- 2016/2013/2010 using EWS — recommended

-- Exchange 2007 EWS — supported¹
+- Exchange 2007 using EWS — supported1

-- Exchange 2010/2013 using EWS connections — supported
+- Exchange 2016/2013/2010/2007 using EWS connections — supported

 - Exchange 2007 using EWS connections — recommended

-- Exchange 2007/2010 using MAPI connections — required
+- Exchange 2010/2007 using MAPI connections — required

 - Exchange 2003 and all MAPI-based connections — required